chetankar65/Sync/README.md

 # Sync
-Watch movies , youtube videos and listen to music together.
+Watch youtube videos with your friends.

 Enjoy with your friends.